Wide open trail corridor stretching toward the horizon under big sky, tall grass on either side

 A Trail for All Four Seasons

-The Finch Hydro Corridor is more season-sensitive than most Toronto trails because it's fully exposed — no canopy, no shelter, nothing between you and whatever the sky is doing.
+The Finch Hydro Corridor is more season-sensitive than most Toronto trails because it's fully exposed.
+No canopy, no shelter, nothing between you and whatever the sky is doing.
 That sounds like a disadvantage.
 It's not.
 It means you notice the signs of seasons changing more clearly here than almost anywhere else in the city.

 Every season gives you a different version of the same trail.
 That's rarer than it sounds.